Nazanin1369/TrafficSignsClassifier/writeup_template.md

 Next, we need to generate fake data for several reasons :

-To balance our dataset
+* To balance our dataset
-For training purposes, ideally we should have had lot of tracks and only a few images per track but this is not the case.
+* For training purposes, ideally we should have had lot of tracks and only a few images per track but this is not the case.
-In general, small perturbations in our original dataset will increase robustness of CNNs later.
+* In general, small perturbations in our original dataset will increase robustness of CNNs later.

 I generated fake data by performing geometric transformations (see code cells 15-18 of Project.ipynb).
 Here are some of the transformations I used :
-\pic

 Scaling : chosen randoly between 0.85 and 1.1 for both x and y directions.
 Translation : Random shift by at most 2 pixels in x/y directions.
 Rotation : Rotation by angle randomly chosen in the range (-17,17)
-\pic
+![alt text][transformation]

 I applied random image transforms to every odd numbered image in training dataset with the idea being that consecutive images have similar resolution.
 Further, I augment existing dataset to make it balanced by requiring 3000 examples per class in training set.
 Here is the final class distributions after augmentation :
 \pic